DanijelaStevanovic/Project4_Clustering/README.md

 Highlights:

 We derived three segmentations using K-means.
-Demographically, the first cluster is young and low income; cluster 2 is older and middle income, cluster three is mostly middle age and high income.
+- The first cluster is young and low income;
+- Cluster 2 is older and middle income,
+- Cluster three is mostly middle age and high income.

 After dimensionality reduction with PCA and using the first two principal components, the the optimal clustering was 4.
-The first segmentation, cluster 0 is mainly middle aged and high income.
-Cluster 1 is young low income earners.
-Cluster 2 is middle aged and average income.
-Cluster 3 is the oldest and middle income class.
+- The first segmentation, cluster 0 is mainly middle aged and high income.
+- Cluster 1 is young low income earners.
+- Cluster 2 is middle aged and average income.
+- Cluster 3 is the oldest and middle income class.

 Other clustering methods were employed during this exercise, the results can be found in the appropriate notebook(s).